 This scheme has the goal to support endogenous growth potentials in regional problem areas.
-Support is restricted to regional problem areas and to innovative production in sectors without problems of over-capacity; enterprises up to 300 employees are eligible.
-Supported activities are restructuring investment in innovative products and intangible investment.
+Support is restricted to regional problem areas and to innovative production in sectors without problems of over capacity.
+Supported activities are restructuring, investment in innovative products and intangible investment.

 Investment costs are supported in general by 10 per cent.
-Investments that result in markedly higher employment of local labour force in especially problematic areas may qualify for rates of assistance up to 30 per cent.
+Investments that result in markedly higher employment of local labour force in especially problematic areas may in general qualify for rates of assistance up to 20 per cent.